mkinach/cheatsheets/python-cheatsheet.md

 something = Simplest()
 ```

-Creating a non-trivial class (note that `__init__` is a special function that initializes an individual object from its class definition; `self` specifies that it refers to the individual object itself)
+Now creating a non-trivial class... (note that `__init__` is a special function (a *constructor*) that initializes an individual object from its class definition; `self` specifies that it refers to the individual object itself).
 The example below does the following:
 1. looks up the definition of the `Person` class
 2. creates a new object in memory
 3. calls the object's `__init__` method, passing the newly-created object as `self` and the other argument as `name`